What are the bearers of hidden states? On an important ambiguity in the formulation of Bell's theorem: Introduction

 \begin{quote} \begin{bc} \phantomsection All HVTs that satisfy Local Causality are inconsistent with the predictions of QM for Bell's Experiment. \footnote{In this paper, I will use the expression ``Bell's Conclusion'' as a label for this statement.
-This is not meant to suggest that this is the only conclusion that Bell derived from his theorem. } \end{bc} \end{quote}
+This is \emph{not} meant to suggest that this is the only conclusion that Bell derived from his theorem; cf. the last paragraph of section \ref{sec:conclusion}. } \end{bc} \end{quote}

 However, Local Causality is not used in the proof of Bell's inequality.
-Instead, two other assumptions are used: Factorizability and Settings Independence (see section \ref{sec:assumptions-Bell-theorem} for details).
+Instead, two other assumptions are used: Factorizability and Settings Independence (see section \ref{sec:assumptions-Bell-theorem} and Appendix \ref{app:derivation-inequality} for details).
 Therefore, in order to retain \refbc{bell}, we need to relate Local Causality to these two assumptions.
-In this paper, I will investigate the prospects of doing this, but we will see that this task is far from trivial.
+In this paper, I will investigate the prospects of doing this; we will see that this task is far from trivial.

 This paper is organised as follows.
 After introducing some basic concepts and notation (section \ref{sec:basic}), I will review two examples of HVTs (section \ref{sec:true-spin}) and provide a typology of such theories (section \ref{sec:typology}), in which of special interest will be locally deterministic theories, a distinguished subclass of locally causal theories.
 Next, I will recall the standard presentation of the assumptions of Bell's theorem (section \ref{sec:assumptions-Bell-theorem}).
 The central topic of this paper will be the question of what exactly the hidden states invoked in Bell's theorem encompass.
-The two main options considered in the literature are the hidden states of the two-particle system at the moment of preparation (section \ref{sec:state-of-system}) and the hidden states of thick slices of the past light cones of measurements (section \ref{sec:state-of-region}).
+The two main options considered in the literature are the hidden state of the two-particle system at the moment of preparation (section \ref{sec:state-of-system}) and the hidden state of thick slices of the past light cones of measurements (section \ref{sec:state-of-region}).
 In both cases, there are certain obstacles to establishing \refbc{bell}.
 However, there are some upgraded versions of both approaches that aim to overcome these obstacles, which will be the subject of section \ref{sec:improve}.
 My own proposal, presented in section \ref{sec:new-proposal}, will build upon the insights of both approaches.
-The results of the current paper will be summarised in section \ref{sec:conclusion}.
+Section~\ref{sec:conclusion} will provide a summary of the results of this paper.